balusrdhr/balusrdhr.github.io/_pages/links.md

 {% include base_path %}

-I spent a considerable amount of aimlessly scolling through academic websites and other intersting tidbits.
-This page will be a placeholder of my ``curated`` links.
+I spent a considerable amount of aimlessly scolling through academic websites and other interesting tidbits.
+This page will be a placeholder for my ``curated`` links.